letelescope/ascom-flat-panel/README.md

 # Le Telescope Flat Panel
 Open source *ASCOM* and *INDI* driven automated flat panel for astrophotography.

-> ⚠ **WARNING**
+> ⚠ **DISCLAIMER**
 > This project is still very much work in progress.
-None of it is likely/expected to work at this stage
+None of it is likely/expected to work at this stage !

 ## Introduction